About the Dividend Growth Newsletter

 Armed with this knowledge, we developed the forward-looking Valuentum Dividend Cushion™, which is a ratio that gauges the safety of a dividend over time.

 Most dividend analysis that we’ve seen out there is backward-looking – meaning it rests on what the firm has done in the past.
 Although analyzing historical trends is important, we think assessing what may happen in the future is even more important.
 The S&P 500 Dividend Aristocrat List, or a grouping of firms that have raised their dividends for the past 25 years, is a great example of why backward-looking analysis can be painful.
-One only has to look over the past few years to see the removal of such big names from the Dividend Aristocrat List like General Electric (GE) and Pfizer (PFE) to understand that backward-looking analysis is hardly worth your time.
+One only has to look over the past few years to see the removal of well-known names from the Dividend Aristocrat List (including General Electric and Pfizer) to understand that backward-looking analysis is hardly worth your time.
 After all, you’re investing for the future, so the future is all you should care about.

 We want to find the stocks that will increase their dividends for 25 years into the future, not use a rear-view mirror to build a portfolio of names that may already be past their prime dividend growth years.
 The Valuentum Dividend Cushion™ measures just how safe the dividend is in the future.
-It considers the firm’s net cash on its balance sheet and adds that to its forecasted future free cash flows and divides that sum by the firm’s future expected dividend payments.
+It considers the firm’s net cash on its balance sheet (cash and cash equivalents less debt) and adds that to its forecasted future free cash flows (cash from operations less capital expenditures) and divides that sum by the firm’s future expected dividend payments.
 At its core, it tells investors whether the firm has enough cash to pay out its dividends in the future, while considering its debt load.
 If a firm has a Valuentum Dividend Cushion™ above 1, it can cover its dividend, but if it falls below 1, trouble may be on the horizon.

-In fact, the Valuentum Dividend Cushion™ would have caught every dividend cut made by a non-financial, operating firm that we have in our database, except for one (Marriott).
-But interestingly, our Valuentum Dividend Cushion™ indicated that Marriott should have never cut its dividend, and sure enough, two years after the firm did so, it raised it to levels that were higher than before the cut.
+In our study, the Valuentum Dividend Cushion™ process caught every dividend cut made by a non-financial, operating firm that we have in our database, except for one (Marriott).
+But interestingly, the Valuentum Dividend Cushion™ indicated that Marriott should have never cut its dividend, and sure enough, two years after the firm did so, it raised it to levels that were higher than before the cut.

-Here are the results of our study (a Valuentum Dividend Cushion™ below 1 indicates the dividend may be in trouble).
-The Valuentum Dividend Cushion™ score shown in the table below is the measure in the year before the firm cut its dividend, so it represents a predictive indicator:
+Here are the results of the study (a Valuentum Dividend Cushion™ below 1 indicates the dividend may be in trouble).
+The Valuentum Dividend Cushion™ score shown in the table below is the measure in the year before the firm cut its dividend, so it represents a predictive indicator.
+The measure continues to do well by members in real-time as well (beyond the constraints of any academic study).

 At the very least, using the Valuentum Dividend Cushion™ can help you avoid firms that are at risk of cutting their dividends in the future.
 And we are the only firm out there that does this type of in-depth analysis for you.
-Plus, we not only provide the actual Valuentum Dividend Cushion™ number for our subscribers in our dividend reports and newsletter, but we also scale the safety of a firm’s dividend in simple terms: Excellent, Good, Poor, Very Poor.
+We provide the Valuentum Dividend Cushion™ score in the dividend reports and monthly Dividend Growth Newsletter, and we also scale the safety of a firm’s dividend based on this measure in simple terms: Excellent, Good, Poor, Very Poor.

 Here’s a glimpse of the Valuentum Dividend Cushion™ score (as of November 2011) for a sample set of firms in our coverage universe.
-Please note that the current scores of these firms and hundreds more are available with a membership to our website:
+Please note that the current score on these and hundreds more are available with a membership to our website:

 It takes time to accumulate wealth through dividends, so dividend growth investing requires a long-term perspective.
-As a result, we assess the long-term future growth potential of a firm’s dividend.
-And we don’t just take management’s word for what they will do with their dividend.
-Instead, we dive into the financial statements and make our own forecasts of the future to see if what they’re saying is actually achievable.
-We use our Valuentum Dividend Cushion™ as a way to judge the capacity for management to raise its dividend – how much cushion it has – and we couple that assessment with the firm’s dividend track record, or management’s willingness to raise the dividend.
+We assess the long-term future growth potential of a firm’s dividend, and we don’t take management’s word for it.
+Instead, we dive into the financial statements and make our own forecasts of the future to see if what management is saying is actually achievable.
+We use the Valuentum Dividend Cushion™ as a way to judge the capacity for management to raise its dividend – how much cushion it has – and we couple that assessment with the firm’s dividend track record, or management’s willingness to raise the dividend.

-First of all, we’re looking for stocks with dividend yields that are greater than the average of the S&P 500, or about 2% (but preferably north of 3%).
-This excludes many names, but we think such a cutoff eliminates firms whose dividend streams aren’t yet large enough to generate sufficient income.
-Second, we’re looking for firms that register an 'EXCELLENT' or 'GOOD' rating on our scale for both safety and future potential growth.
+First, we’re looking for stocks with annual dividend yields that are greater than the average of the S&P 500, or about 2% (but preferably north of 3%).
+This excludes many companies, but we think such a cutoff eliminates firms whose dividend streams aren’t yet large enough to generate sufficient income.
+Second, we’re looking for firms that register an 'EXCELLENT' or 'GOOD' rating on our scale for both safety and future potential dividend growth.
 And third, we’re looking for firms that have a relatively lower risk of capital loss, as measured by our estimate of the company’s fair value.
+We strongly prefer dividend growth gems that are underpriced.

 About Our Name